lupyuen/lupyuen.github.io/src/pinedio.md

 # TODO

-Bl602 book
-Created from scratch with few official docs
-But lots of experimentation and reading the SDK code
+Bl602 book, Created from scratch with few official docs, But lots of experimentation and reading the SDK code

 GPIO